hanniehoneys/nitrounlockscreenshare/README.md

-# discord-1080p-video-unlocker
+# Discord Nitro ScreenShare Unlocker
-A BetterDiscord plugin to enable non-nitro users to share their screen in 1080p60

-I made this into an extension because most of us are unable to open the console on discord
+A BetterDiscord plugin to enable non-nitro users to share their screen in 1080p60 I made this into an extension because most of us are unable to open the console on discord.